Medium-capacity rail system: Definition

+Medium capacity transit systems typically feature shorter trains and concomitantly smaller stations than true rapid transit; this is typically their defining feature.
+Automatic train operation is more common on light metros than traditional rapid transit systems, which has allowed some systems to achieve extremely high frequency, with headways as close as 90 seconds during peak hours, making them competitive with traditional human-driven metro systems in terms of capacity.

-Generally speaking, medium capacity designation is created from relative lower capacity and/or train configuration comparisons to other heavy rail systems in the same area.
-For example, the train in an MCS may have a shorter configuration than the standard metro system, usually three (though, in some cases, just two) to six traincars, allowing for shorter platforms to be built and used.
-Rather than using steel wheels, rubber-tyred metro technology, such as the VAL system used on the Taipei Metro, is sometimes recommended, due to its low running noise, as well as the ability to climb steeper grades and turn tighter curves, thus allowing more flexible alignments.
+Rubber-tyred metro technology, such as the VAL system used on the Taipei Metro, is sometimes used for light metro systems, due to its low running noise, as well as the ability to climb steeper grades and turn tighter curves, thus allowing more flexible alignments.

-Fully heavy rail or metro systems generally have train headways of 10 minutes or better during peak hours.
-Some systems that qualify as heavy rail/metro in every other way (e.g. are fully grade separated), but which have network inadequacies (e.g. a section of single track rail) can only achieve lesser headways (e.g. every 15 minutes) which result in lower passenger volume capacities, and thus would be more accurately defined as "light metro" or "medium-capacity" systems as a result.
+True metro systems generally have train headways of 10 minutes or better during peak hours.
+Some systems that qualify as heavy rail/metro in other technical respects (e.g. are fully grade separated), but which have network inadequacies (e.g. a section of single track rail) which cap headways, resulting in decreased capacity, and thus would be more accurately defined as "light metro" or "medium-capacity" systems as a result.